Jump to different sections of this page by clicking on the heading titles listed below or view/download a PDF version of this page here.

 4. Developing the Participatory Dimensions

-In 2019-20 we will launch the Artform and Participatory Metric Strand of the Impact & Insight Toolkit.
-Within in this workstrand, NPOs that specialise in participatory work will have an opportunity to share their experiences of evaluating work using the Participatory Dimensions and work with us to further develop the dimensions.
-This will include exploring the possibility of identifying a smaller, core set of Participatory Dimensions for use in all NPO participatory evaluations, as well as refining the dimensions to ensure they are accessible to different groups including children and young people, people with disabilities and people with little or no involvement in mainstream arts.
-If you have not yet registered for the Artform and Participatory Strand but would like to take part, please contact email@example.com
+In 2019-20 we launched the Artform and Participatory Metric Strand of the Impact & Insight Toolkit.
+Within this workstrand, NPOs that specialise in participatory work had an opportunity to share their experiences of evaluating work using the Participatory Dimensions and work with us to further develop the dimensions.
+We have identified a smaller, core set of Participatory Dimensions for use in all NPO participatory evaluations.
+We are continuing to work on refining the dimensions to ensure they are more accessible to different groups including children and young people, people with disabilities and people with little or no involvement in mainstream arts.
+To read more about the history of the participatory dimensions, read our Participatory Metrics Report.

 Image Credit: Perry Grone via Unsplash